Madhav008/Food-Delivery-App-With-Backend/README.md

 ## Usage

-Add your mongoDB URI and Google OAuth credentials to the config.env file
+Change the Url in apiservices.dart file

 ```
 # Install Packages